k-tarelkina/-chess-game-app/README.md

 The "manager" of the game.
 Is responsible for moving pieces, determining check criteria and updating UI.

+The board is represented as a 8 x 8 matrix and indexed in a usual way (e.g. (0, 0) is the left lower corner).

 #### ChessPiece class

 Base class for all chess pieces.
 Each chess piece should implement its own rules of choosing the path.